 'Take 3 for the Sea' - take 3 pieces of rubbish from the beach every time they visit.
 Every little bit helps.

 Council can provide the following opportunities for local schools:

 Special event recycling service

-- We can provide free recycling bins for the collection of plastic/glass bottles and steel/aluminium cans at special event days like fetes, discos, festivals etc.
+- We can provide up to 5 free recycling bins for the collection of plastic/glass bottles and steel/aluminium cans at special event days like fetes, discos, festivals etc.